 Leave the third bowl with no food dye (this will look like a pale yellow, because it is a lemon cake anyways).

 Pour the batter into cake pans, bake for 20 minutes, or until a wooden pick inserted in center comes out clean.

 Once the cakes have cooled, start the Chocolate Frosting.

-In the bowl of your stand mixer fitted with paddle attachment, add the butter, powdered sugar, cocoa and milk.
+In the bowl of a stand mixer fitted with the paddle attachment, add the butter, powdered sugar, cocoa and milk.
 Mix on low until combined, then speed mixer up to high for 1 minute or until light and fluffy.